Coronavirus, face masks and America's new fault line - Local News 8

 “The Confederate flags and nooses, the swastikas, the, you know, behavior that you’ve seen in all of the clips, is not representative of who we are in Michigan.
 And the fact of the matter is, I mean, we’re in a global pandemic,” she said, adding that “we need to listen to the expertise and our institutions of higher learning and our health system and make decisions that are going to protect the lives of everyone.”

-This cultural and political divide has been apparent even beyond the extreme protests occurring around the country.
+This cultural and political divide has been apparent even beyond the extreme protests occurring across the country.

 On April 30, the city of Stillwater, Oklahoma, issued an emergency proclamation requiring, among other things, the use of face coverings in stores and restaurants to slow the virus’s spread.
 But officials amended it the next day, after a rash of verbal abuse and threats of physical violence.